Governing AI Agents in the Enterprise

 92% of AI vendors claim broad data usage rights.
 17% commit to regulatory compliance.
 Governance frameworks from NIST, OWASP, EU CRA, and Stanford CodeX.

-Regulatory landscape
+Regulatory requirements

 EU Cyber Resilience Act (machine-readable vulnerability data), NIST IR 8596 (AI cybersecurity framework), Singapore IMDA (first agentic AI governance framework), and the International AI Safety Report 2026.